 Argument: Review and revise your arguments so that unnecessary content will be trimmed.
 It is noteworthy that thoughts or descriptions that are useless for supporting your main ideas should be deleted as well.
 By removing such nonsense, your book will keep engaging people’s attention.

 Syntactical Rules: Syntax is the study of sentence structure and the rules of grammar.
 While people can do what they want with language, syntax helps common users of a language understand how to organize words so that they make the most sense.

 The syntax is the rule people follow to communicate on the most fundamental level.
 Here, syntactical rules put sentence and paragraph cohesion as well as grammatical mistakes under the spotlight.

 If your ebook is purely text, it may be considered less interesting or lively.
 Alternatively, writers can choose to incorporate new elements to offer an optimal reading experience for the audience, such as infographics for example.

 Humans are visually motivated.
 Numerous studies have indicated that human observers are sensitive to the visual elements that are helpful to grab people’s attention.
-Therefore, to properly invest time in design is quite worthy.
+Therefore, properly investing time in design is quite worthy.
 It is recommended to use infographics in one’s ebook, and the particular reasons behind it are the following: